gardener/documentation/website/documentation/guides/monitoring_and_troubleshooting/debug-a-pod/_index.md

 [Application Introspection and Debugging](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application-introspection/) or [Debug Pods and Replication Controllers](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-pod-replication-controller/).

-In order to identify pods with potential issues you could e.g. run `kubectl get pods --all-namespaces | grep -iv Running ` to filter out the pods which are not in the state `Running`.
+In order to identify pods with potential issues, you could e.g. run `kubectl get pods --all-namespaces | grep -iv Running ` to filter out the pods which are not in the state `Running`.
 One of frequent error state is `CrashLoopBackOff`, which tells that a pod crashes right after the start.
 Kubernetes then tries to restart the pod again, but often the pod startup fails again.